Skip To Main Content

 September 1, 2013 - Facing the Top Dogs

-Head coach Rob King was relentless when it came to out of conference scheduling and that was made clear in 2013.
+Head coach Rob King was relentless when it came to out-of-conference scheduling and that was made clear in 2013.
 In the first five games, four opponents were Power Five members beginning with Alabama to open the season.
 After a match with Tennessee Tech, the Owls faced Oklahoma in Knoxville, Tenn.
-The final run proved to be the most rugged as they took on #12 Duke and #1 North Carolina in the Carolina Nike Classic.
+The final run proved to be the most rugged as they took on No. 12 Duke and No. 1 North Carolina in the Carolina Nike Classic.
 It's the lone time in program history that the Owls have played the No. 1 team in the country.
 It was also the first time the Owls faced back-to-back ranked opponents.

 Carolina Nike Classic Preview